jtail/conventions/java/formatting.md

 6. On both sides of the double slash (//) that begins an end-of-line comment.
 Here, multiple spaces are allowed.
 7. Between the type and variable of a declaration: List<String> list

-Note: This rule never requires or forbids additional space at the start of a line. , only interior space.
+Note: This rule never requires or forbids additional space at the start of a line.
+Only interior space is affected.

 ##### Avoid using horizontal alignment